Here’s a conversation I get from time to time when someone hears that I teach people to take control of their migraine.

 Right now, you may not feel you have avenues to explore.
 The path may seem dark.
 It may seem risky.
-But I want you to know that with the right support it is possible to overcome the migraine burden.
+But, I want you to know that with the right support it is possible to find freedom from migraine.

 To take that first step forward you only need to do one small thing.